ococrook/hdxstats/README.md

 # Basic ideas and concepts

-- Start with HDX-MS data in a QFeatures object and perform statistical workflows and visualisation.
+- Start with HDX-MS data in a `QFeatures` object and perform statistical workflows and visualisation.

+`hdxstats` require data to be stored in a particular format, we provide guidance based on the output of standard software but any .csv should be coercible.
+The `QFeatures` object ensure reproducibility and standardisation

+`hdxstats` uses rigourous statistical testing for determining the differences between hdx-ms on a peptide-per-peptide basis.

+`hdxstats` provides a number of visualisation tools, please see the vignettes for examples

 # Installation requirements

-Users will require a working version of R, currently at least version >4.
-It is recommend to use RStudio.
+Users will require a working version of R, currently at least version >4.1.
+It is recommend to use the last version of RStudio.
 The package can then be installed using the `devtools` package.
 The package should take a few minutes to install on a regular desktop or laptop.
 The package will need to be loaded using `library(hdxstats)`

 ```{r,}
 devtools::install_github("ococrook/hdxstats")